vasille-js/vasille-js/pages/API.md

 ### Style directives

 Style can be defined static, dynamical and dynamical with units.
-Use directive `style="static style"` to define static style, use `style.property='variable'` to define dynamical one and `style.property.unit='value'` to define dynamical with unit.
+Use directive `style.property="static style"` to define static style, use `style.property='variable'` to define dynamical one and `style.property.unit='value'` to define dynamical with unit.